-HOV / HOT Lanes Frequently Asked Questions (FAQs)
+HOV / HOT (Express) Lanes Frequently Asked Questions (FAQs)

-METRO HOT (High Occupancy Toll) Lanes allow drivers without passengers (single-occupant vehicles or SOVs) to use the HOV (High Occupancy Vehicle) Lane – for a toll.
+A: METRO High-occupancy Toll (HOT) Express Lanes allow drivers without passengers Single-occupant Vehicles (SOV) to use the High-occupancy Vehicle (HOV) Lane during non-peak hours – for a toll.

-Yes.
+A: Yes.
 The benefits of shared commuting remain the same.
-METRO HOT Lanes are designed to offer motorists another tool to add to their commute options.
+METRO HOT (Express) Lanes are designed to offer motorists another tool to add to their commute options.

-Traffic monitoring systems help METRO maintain traffic speeds to ensure optimal travel times for existing HOV Lane users, as well those using the METRO HOT Lanes.
-If speeds slow, single-occupant vehicles are not allowed in the HOV Lane.
-The lane is also closed to single-occupant vehicles during peak traffic periods specific to each METRO HOT Lane corridor.
+A: Traffic monitoring systems help METRO maintain traffic speeds to ensure optimal travel times for existing HOV Lane users, as well those using the METRO HOT (Express) Lanes.
+The lane is closed to SOVs during peak traffic periods specific to each METRO HOT (Express) Lane corridor.

-4. Why is METRO offering the METRO HOT Lanes program?
+Q: Why is METRO offering the METRO HOT (Express) Lanes program?

 - Provides new options for commuters